XTheSabreGamerX/Midterms-1st-Year/README.md

 # 3rd Program = Monthly Pay
 The Monthly Pay program calculates how much the gross pay of an employee is deducted from various things such as Taxes, which then gives the result of an employee's actual monthly pay.

+# 4th Program = Banking System
+My 4th Program is my most challenging one.
+It is a one-way banking system that utilizes multiple usage of if else statements.